nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Example**:
 * `mark i/AXXXXXXXR idx/1`
-    * Marks the first undone task for the student with student ID AXXXXXXXR as done.
+    * Marks the first task in the task list for the student with student ID AXXXXXXXR as done.

 <br>